-Erin Schrode is a citizen activist, social entrepreneur and storyteller.
-This leading voice on sustainability, social impact and millennials and vocal advocate for environmental action, public health and equal justice just ran an unprecedented campaign for US Congress in California – to redefine civic engagement and reinvigorate a culture of public service.
+Erin Schrode is an activist and social entrepreneur.
+This leading voice on sustainability, social impact and millennials and vocal advocate for environmental action, public health and equal justice recently ran an unprecedented campaign for US Congress in California – to redefine civic engagement and reinvigorate a culture of public service.

-Since co-founding Turning Green in 2005, she has developed eco education and action platforms to inspire, educate, and mobilize millions of students and the global public with this non-profit and beyond, including the groundbreaking Conscious Kitchen organic school food program.
-Erin was on air with ABC for the 2016 election season, speaks internationally, consults with corporations, organizations and governments, was on air with ABC for the election season, and writes for Glamour, Cosmopolitan, Refinery29 and Fusion, among others.
-She is frequently tapped as an expert for and featured in The New York Times, Vanity Fair, CNN, NBC, FOX, Seventeen, Forbes, and various media outlets.
+Since co-founding Turning Green in 2005, she has developed eco education and action platforms to inspire, educate and mobilize millions of students and global masses with this non-profit and beyond.
+Erin speaks internationally, consults with corporations, organizations and governments, was on air with ABC for the election season, and writes for Glamour, Cosmopolitan and Refinery29, among others.
+She is frequently tapped as an expert for and featured in The New York Times, Today Show, Vanity Fair, CNN, FOX, Seventeen, Forbes and other media.
 As The White House said, Erin “is a dynamic, passionate and ambitious young woman committed to creating big change everywhere she goes.”